 CHF Communications Store – Sub GHz Link Quality [DBCH]

 A store holding, for each Device in the CHF Device Log(4.6.2.1), an indication of its quality of communication for Communication Links in Sub GHz Bands.

+CHF Historic Device Log

+A circular buffer containing the Security Credentials for an aggregate of up to fifteen Type 1 Devices, Type 2 Devices, GSME and ESME which have previously been recorded in the CHF Device Log and then most recently been removed from that log.

 Glossary